salma-emara/aps105-book/textbook/chapters/chapter09-multi-dimensional-arrays/2d-dynamic-memory-alloc.md

 {{c_visualizer}}
 <c-visualizer example="2" lang="c">
   <script type="application/json" data-kind="annotation">
   {
     "annotation": {
-              "8": "Dynamically allocate 1D array for each row", "12": "Set each element to an integer value", "17": "Free each row array.
-The address of each row becomes invalid.", "18": "Set each pointer in arr to NULL", "20": "Free the array of pointers",
+      "10": "Dynamically allocate 1D array for each row", "15": "Set each element to an integer value", "20": "Free each row array.
+The address of each row becomes invalid", "21": "Set each pointer in arr to NULL",
+      "23": "Free the array of pointers",
-              "21": "Set the double pointer to NULL"
+      "24": "Set the double pointer to NULL"
     }
   }
   </script>

   #include &lt;stdlib.h&gt;

   int main() {

     const int Rows = 3;